 In writing, we assess the outcomes for English with termly tasks which are built into our planning to help us assess how well and how deeply pupils know and understand what we have taught and what the children have learnt.
 We use the exemplification and moderation materials to ensure staff are able to confidently assess writing.
-At the end of term, we use the Somerset Literacy Network's assessment grids to assess writing.
+At the end of terms 2, 4 and 6 we formally assess the children's writing using the assessment grids.

-In phonics, from Reception to Year 2, we use Phonic Tracker for termly assessment of phonological knowledge and identified gaps are then closed with phonic intervention.
-From Years 2 to 5 we have implemented the Little Wandle 'Rapid Catch Up' scheme where children have half an hour daily to catch up on the phonic phase identified by the Phonic Tracker assessment.
+In phonics, from Reception to Year 1, we use Phonic Tracker for termly assessment of phonological knowledge and identified gaps are then closed with phonic intervention.
+From Years 2 to 5 we have implemented the Little Wandle Rapid Catch Up scheme where children have half an hour daily to catch up on the phonic phase identified by the Phonic Tracker assessment.
 This scheme is designed for those children who have not passed the Phonic Assessment in Year 1 or again in Year 2.
 We have implemented this further by assessing all children identified as being in the lowest 20% and they have daily intervention using the same scheme.

-In reading, from Years 2 to 6 we use Accelerated Reader.
-Using the programme, we assess the children's development with half-termly STAR assessments which then allows us to determine their reading level for the following term.
+In reading, from Years 2 to 6 we use AR we assess their development with half termly STAR assessments which then allows us to determine their reading level for the following term.
 Children not making the appropriate progress in reading will have intervention.
-Alongside Accelerated Reader, we also use the termly NFER reading tests from Years 1 to 6.
-Children who are not reaching ARE in reading are identified as being in the lowest 20% and will read to an adult at least 3 times a week.
+Alongside AR, we also use the termly NFER reading tests from Years 1 to 6.
+Children not reaching ARE in reading are identified as being in the lowest 20% and will read to an adult at least 3 times a week.